reactioncommerce/reaction-docs/public-docs/core-plugins-search.md

 ---
-id: packages-search
-title: Search
+title: Search Plugins (Meteor)
 ---

 Search is an important part of any ecommerce solution as studies have found that 40-50% of users will completely bypass traditional navigation and head straight to search.

 In addition to being critical, Search is rarely the same for every merchant.
 How you organize, categorize, and market your products will affect how you want search to behave.
-So we have tried to create an search package that is customizable, expandable, and ultimately replaceable.
+So we have tried to create an search plugin that is customizable, expandable, and ultimately replaceable.

 ## Decoupled Interface